THENHKHAN/SqlAlchemy-Postgresql/relationShipPythSqlAlchemySqlite/README.md

 **Object-Relational Mapping (ORM)**: SQLAlchemy ORM allows you to interact with a relational database using Python objects that are mapped to database tables.
 It provides a higher-level, more abstract interface that allows you to work with Python classes and objects instead of raw SQL queries.

-**Declarative Base**: In SQLAlchemy ORM, you can define your database models using a declarative syntax, typically by inheriting from declarative_base().
+**Declarative Base**: In SQLAlchemy ORM, you can define your database models using a `declarative syntax`, typically by inheriting from `declarative_base()`.
 This allows you to define your tables and relationships using Python classes and attributes.

 ```python
 from sqlalchemy.ext.declarative import declarative_base